 The answer to this question is not as simple because different types of sprinklers vary in the amount of water they put out in a given amount of time.
 There are different types of sprinkler heads that have varying rates of output and varying ranges of motion.
 Therefore the length of time your sprinklers should run depends on the particular sprinklers you use.

-Here is an easy way to figure out how long to run your sprinklers.
-Put out a few bowls (some ordinary soup bowls will do the trick) around your lawn.
-Then run your sprinklers to see how long it takes to fill them with one inch of water, which is the minimum amount of water your lawn needs per week to survive our southern summers.
-Zoysiagrass and Bermudagrass lawns should actually thrive on one inch of water per week.
+Here's how to determine how long to run your sprinklers.
+Put out a few soup bowls around your lawn.
+Then run your sprinklers to see how long it takes to fill them with the amount of water that your type of turfgrass needs.
+Zoysiagrass and Bermudagrass lawns should thrive on 1" of water per week through the summer, so they should receive .5" of water twice per week.
+Tall Fescue lawns need at least 1.5" of water per week, so they should receive .75" of water twice per week.
 If you have an automated in-ground irrigation system, be sure to put bowls in the various zones of the system.
-If you use hose-end sprinklers, be sure to put the bowls in each area as you water.
+If you use hose-end sprinklers, put the bowls in each area as you water.

-Turfgrass that is properly mowed (read about proper mowing in a previous blog article HERE) will survive even the hottest summer days while being watered deeply only twice per week.
-If you have been a frequent waterer or if you have a young lawn, you may need to water more frequently at first and work toward twice per week.
+Turfgrass that is watered well twice per week and properly mowed (read about proper mowing in a previous blog article HERE) will be healthier and look better through the growing season.
+If you have been a frequent waterer or if you have an immature lawn, you may need to water more frequently at first and work toward twice per week.

 Go to Crownover Green's main website.